The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This note provides an overview of the VAT treatment of supplies and processes that are undertaken in a tax warehouse storing goods that are liable to excise duty.
 Please note that this guidance note only deals with the UK aspects.
 If goods are being moved in or out of a tax warehouse in another EU country it will be necessary to check local requirements.

-Please note that all references to EU countries below relate to VAT territories within the EU (not the same as customs territories) and more information can be found in the EU countries ― VAT compliance information guidance note.
+Please note that all references to EU countries below relate to VAT territories within the EU (not the same as customs territories) and more information can be found in the EU countries ― VAT compliance information (rules until 31 December 2020) guidance note.

 Tax warehouses are premises that have been authorised by HMRC where goods that are subject to excise duty can be produced, processed, held, received or dispatched under duty suspension regimes by an authorised warehouse-keeper.
 They include the following premises: